-Like with starting up any small business, you must know your market first.
+As with starting up any small business, you must know your market first.
 Many art gallery owners began first with a list of potential clients.
 Knowing a handful of people you can sell artwork to will help you get your business off the ground.

 As you develop good relationships with your collectors, they will then introduce you to their friends and associates and this will help to establish your art gallery.
 As word-of-mouth grows, so will your business.

-If your gallery is not a commercial one, but rather an experimental showcase, you will need to have alternative sources of funding such as art grants.
+If your gallery is not a commercial one, but rather an experimental showcase, you will need to have alternative sources of funding, such as art grants.
 Other skills include learning about artwork dimension.

 The art world wouldn't exist if it were not for artists.
 To open up a successful art gallery, you will need to begin with a strong roster of artists.

 Since art is highly subjective, a large part of your selection is based on personal taste and intuition.
-Some galleries chose their artists by location, theme, style or trend to name a few.
-For example, some galleries will only show landscape paintings or exhibit the artists who live in the same city.
+Some galleries chose their artists by location, theme, style or trend, to name a few.
+For example, some galleries will only show landscape paintings or exhibit artists who live in the same city.

 The possibilities are endless.
 However, the key to success is knowing that you have specific collectors (individual or corporate) you can sell the artwork to.

 Besides being knowledgeable about running a small business, it is imperative to also be passionate about art.
 A lukewarm salesperson is hardly successful in sales.

 If you are just starting out, visit as many art galleries as you can and talk to the gallery directors and sales staff.
 Better yet, get a job in an art gallery first, to gain first-hand experience of how a gallery operates.
 As you acquire the necessary knowledge for running a successful gallery, you will then have the confidence to establish your own art gallery.